This is a follow up to my recent post about the redesigned Beogram Commander remote control board, which now works in both (DC-motor) Beogr...

 Beogram 4004 (5526): Restoration of PCBs and Reservoir Capacitor

-After restoring the arm lowering and tracking systems of the Beogram 4004 (5526) that I am restoring right now it was time to rebuild the PCBs and install a new reservoir capacitor.
-This shows the original main PCB of the deck:
+After the restoration of the arm lowering mechanism of the Beogram 4004 (5526) that I am restoring right now, it was time to look after the PCBs and the reservoir capacitor.
+This shows the main PCB in its original condition:

-The remaining part of the PCB restoration is to replace the original reservoir capacitor with a new one.
-This shows the original capacitor:
+The final step of this part of the restoration was to replace the reservoir capacitor.
+This shows the original unit: